ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

     - Buy X get Y free
     - Buy X get many free gifts (Y,Z...free)
 2. Choose number of gifts allowed
   - Allow 1 or N number of gifts without any problem.
+3. Gift Criteria
+  - Allow gifts based on total items in cart and total cart price.
+  - Purchase over X USD get X free
+  - Purchase over X USD get many free gifts (X, Y... free)
+  - Purchase N number of items get X free
+  - Purchase N number of items get many free gifts (X, Y... free)
-3. Global gifts
+4. Global gifts
   - Give gift for anything added in the cart.
-4. Custom promotion message
+5. Custom promotion message
-5. Customization and translation ready
+6. Customization and translation ready

 **How it works?**
 1. After successfull plugin activation go to `Woo Free Gift` settings page or product edit page.
-2. If you are in `Woo Free Gift` page, enable free gift and choose number of gifts allowed and gifts to show.
+2. If you are in `Woo Free Gift` page, go to gift criteria first to add your condition, in main settings enable free gift and choose number of gifts allowed and gifts to show.
 3. If you are in product edit page, scroll down to products data section and go to `Free Gift Options` tab.
 4. You can enable free gift for a particular product from this page.
 Enable free gift and choose number of gifts allowed and gifts to show.
 5. Save.